 Overhead Band Pull Aparts

-For those who want to hot both their shoulder muscles along with the biceps, this one’s for you.
+This is also a cool long head bicep exercise, especially for those who want to hot both their shoulder muscles along with the bicep.
 You should start with the band held in an overhand grip, arms fully extended over your head.
 Now, pull your resistance band out on each side as you lower it slowly behind your head.

 Bend your elbows to a 90-degree angle to pull off this move, keep going until you hit the lowest point at your shoulders, then move it just as slowly back up to your starting position.